scottfrederick/springdoclet/README.markdown

 This doclet is implemented in the Groovy programming language.
 Javadoc will also need the Groovy runtime (e.g. groovy-1.7.2.jar) in its classpath to execute the SpringDoclet.

+### Options

+SpringDoclet supports the following options to control its operation:

+  + **-d**
+    Specifies the output directory for the generated documentation.
+Defaults to the current directory.
+  + **-stylesheet**
+    Specifies the path to a stylesheet CSS file.
+This can be a relative or absolute path.
+By default, SpringDoclet creates its own stylesheet file named "spring-summary.css" in the same directory as the generated documentation.

 ### SpringDoclet with Maven

 Follow the instructions in the Maven Javadoc plugin documentation to configure SpringDoclet as an alternate doclet: